Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 )
 ```

-In the above debug information, it means that based on Sequential model, the network customizes structures like `ConvBNActivation` ( Corresponds to the `MBConv` module )、convolutional layer( including detailed parameter information such as `channel`、 `kernel_size` and `stride` )、`Dropout`  and fully connected layer etc.
+In the above debug information, it means that based on Sequential model, the network customizes structures such as `ConvBNActivation` ( Corresponds to the `MBConv` module )、convolutional layer( including detailed parameter information such as `channel`、 `kernel_size` and `stride` )、`Dropout`  and fully connected layer.

 If you use `print` **after** the Graph object is called, in addition to the structure of the network, it will print inputs and outputs of the tensors, the output on the console is like this: